Frequently Asked Questions

 What is the Shrine?

 The Shrine lets you sacrifice photocards for a chance at a new one.
 Select one to five cards to offer, and receive a random card in return.
 Higher-value sacrifices improve your chances of earning a higher-tier card.
 Cards matching your favorite characters and fandoms are weighted more heavily.
+Aside from Beauty and Wisdom, shrine wishes cannot return a card above Epic.

 What are wishes?